Azure/AppService/_posts/2021-05-18-asev3-march-to-ga.md

 ## GA limitations

-While there are numerous improvements with ASEv3 over earlier versions, there are a few things that are not available at GA.
+While there are numerous improvements with ASEv3 over earlier versions, there are a few things that are not available at GA that were available in ASEv2.
 Those items that are not available include:

 - IP based SSL
 - Remote debug